 "ISS does a great job of keeping the students engaged.
 The big-picture thinking and awareness of global issues is exciting for the students and parents."
 ISS Family Survey 2015

-The International Award is known as “das Jugendprogramm” in Germany or the ‘Duke of Edinburgh’ award in the UK, and over 7 million young people have participated worldwide.
+The International Award is known as 'das Jugendprogramm' in Germany or the ‘Duke of Edinburgh’ award in the UK, and over 7 million young people have participated worldwide.
 The Award program is closely aligned with our school’s mission and can be viewed as a partner to the IB programs offered at ISS.

-The Award program is available to students from the age of 14 years and designed to challenge personal development in the areas of service, skill, and physical recreation.
+The Award program is available to students from the age of 14 years and is designed to challenge personal development in the areas of service, skill and physical recreation.
 The students also plan and take part in expeditions after having received training in first aid, orienteering and camping skills.
 The program leads to three award levels (bronze, silver and gold), which demand an increasing degree of commitment and competence in all sections.
-We are proud to have an enthusiastic team of teachers, parents and student award holders who look forward to supervise many more of our students taking the challenge.
+We are proud to have an enthusiastic team of teachers, parents and student award holders who look forward to supervising many more of our students taking the challenge.